rolandwalker/button-lock/README.markdown

 		[[links]]

 	in your files.
 That's it.
-There's more functionality, but simple [[links]] may be all you need.
-When you click on [[links]], Emacs jumps forward in the file to the next matching link.
+There's more functionality, but simple `[[links]]` may be all you need.
+When you click on `[[links]]`, Emacs jumps forward in the file to the next matching wiki-nav link.

 Advanced usage:

-Bracketed links may contain external URLs
+Bracketed links may contain external URLs:

 		[[http://google.com]]

 Or they may use various internally-recognized URI schemes:

-visit: navigates to another file
+* visit: navigates to another file

 		[[visit:/etc/hosts]]

 		[[visit:/path/to/another/file:NameOfLink]]

-func: navigates to the definition of a function
+* func: navigates to the definition of a function

 		[[func:main]]

-line: navigates to a line number
+* line: navigates to a line number

 		[[line:12]]

-visit: may be combined with other schemes:
+* visit: may be combined with other schemes:

 		[[visit:/path/to/another/file.c:func:main]]